exonum/exonum-doc/src/advanced/consensus/requests.md

 - The author has a proposal referenced by the `Precommit` message
 - The author has all transactions mentioned in this proposal
-- The author has +2/3 `Prevote` messages for this proposal in the corresponding round
+- The author has +2/3 `Prevote` messages for this proposal in some round with lower or equal number.

 ### `Connect`